 During the reference period, the Investment Adviser regularly monitored investments in the Fund according to the Fund's environmental and social characteristics.
-Investments that were held by the Fund but became restricted after they had been acquired were sold, in line with the Investment Adviser's Breach Remediation Policy.
-During the reference period, some investments became restricted due to issuers exceeding revenue thresholds for restricted activities.
+During the reference period, some investments became restricted due to changes made to the Fund's binding criteria.